Why Should You Look Into Buying Your Own House or Apartment

 Last year, we decided to make a study about buying our own apartment.
-That move ignited my desire to pursue the purchase our own apartment rather than paying the rent.
+That move reignited my desire to pursue the purchase of our own apartment rather than paying the rent.

 Buying your apartment is a smart financial decision.
 I should have followed the advise of Peter Lynch when I read his book One Up On Wall Street and made this my first investment.
 I thought I can make fortune by making other investment vehicles and pay a house in cash later on.
 But what happened to me is that I paid and apartment to the landlord.

 My family and I went to CAFPI for a property loan simulation.

 The manager asked, “How many years we’ve been paying the rent?”

 I replied, “23 years – five years in Beausoleil and 17 years in Paris.”

 He said, “And how much you are paying right now?”